edr-devops/superapp/README.md

 Ensure docker is running, and list running containers.

 ## Challenge 3
-Inside users home directory, clone git repo at https://github.com/edr-devops/superapp
+Inside users home directory, clone this repo

 ## Challenge 4
 Inside your loal copy of superapp there is a docker-compose file.